Edwin Sheldon Whitehouse: Minister to Guatemala and Colombia

 On December 16, 1929, he was appointed by Herbert Hoover as the U.S. Minister to Guatemala.
-He presented his credentials on March 21, 1930, and succeeding Arthur H. Geissler.
+He presented his credentials on March 21, 1930, succeeding Arthur H. Geissler.
 He served in this role until July 23, 1933, when he was succeeded by Matthew E. Hanna.

-On July 15, 1933, he was appointed by President Franklin Roosevelt to replace Jefferson Caffery as the U.S. Minister to Colombia.
+On July 15, 1933, he was appointed by President Franklin D. Roosevelt to replace Jefferson Caffery as the U.S. Minister to Colombia.
 He presented his credentials on December 6, 1933, and served until he left his post on December 8, 1934, when he was succeeded by William Dawson.

 Later life

 In 1940 during World War II, Whitehouse flew to Europe to bring home his mother, who was then 88 years old, and who had been living in Paris at 48 Avenue Henri-Martin, for 20 years.
-She managed to travel through wartime Europe to Lisbon, Portugal, and flew home as what was said to be the oldest woman ever to make the trip by air.
+She managed to travel through wartime Europe to Lisbon, Portugal, and flew home on the Dixie Clipper as what was said to be the oldest woman ever to make the trip by air.

 Whitehouse was a member of the Knickerbocker Club, the Brook Club, the Huguenot Society, and the Sons of the Revolution.

 In 1952, his wife Mary, along with Helen Rogers Reid (the wife of Ogden Mills Reid) and Mary Cushing Astor (the wife of Vincent Astor), became the first women elected trustees of the Metropolitan Museum of Art.